-To all locally incorporated Als, except for the reporting requirements which are also applicable to overseas incorporated Als
+To all locally incorporated Als, except for the reporting requirements which are also applicable to Als incorporated outside Hong Kong

-For Als incorporated outside Hong Kong, the overall supervision of large exposures and risk concentrations is expected to be the responsibility of their home regulatory authorities.
-They are, however, required to report the large exposures of their Hong Kong operation to the HKMA in the "Return of Large Exposures - MA(BS)28" and certify compliance with certain provisions under the BELR applicable to them1 as specified in the "Certificate of Compliance - MA(BS)1F(b)".
+For Als incorporated outside Hong Kong, the overall supervision of large exposures and risk concentrations is the responsibility of their home regulatory authorities.
+They are, however, required to report the large exposures of their Hong Kong operation to the HKMA in the "Return of Large Exposures" (MA(BS)28) and certify compliance with certain provisions under the BELR applicable to them1 as specified in the "Certificate of Compliance" (MA(BS)1F(b)).